Tourist attractions Azores

 A land of eternal spring, where volcanic soil supports a cacophony of fragrant blooms and verdant plant life, the Azores is a natural paradise composed of 9 volcanic islands in the mid-Atlantic.
 An autonomous region of Portugal, you can easily travel to the Azores from Lisbon, connected by a 2-hour flight.
 Flights generally land in Ponta Delgada, the largest city in the archipelago.

-With dramatic landscapes of volcanic craters, calderas, lush greeny and magnificent multi-colored flowers, it is no wonder that the Azores is often likened to the ‘Garden of Eden’.
+With dramatic landscapes of volcanic craters, calderas, lush greeny and magnificent multi-coloured flowers, it is no wonder that the Azores is often likened to the ‘Garden of Eden’.
 An off the beaten track destination, a trip to the Azores offers the chance to experience otherworldly landscapes seen nowhere else in Europe.

 The archipelago is located at the meeting point of the European, African and American tectonic plates, and such a volatile location has created a wonderland of unique natural landscapes and volcanic activity.
 From molten rock caves and grottoes to glistening azure crater lakes and bubbling hot springs, the Azores are one of the top nature travel destinations on earth.
 The locals are intent on keeping this natural paradise as pristine as possible, so it is a top destination for sustainable tourism too.

-Bird-spotting, hiking, whale-watching, surfing and scuba diving are just some of the most popular activities to enjoy on a vacation to the Azores.
+Bird-spotting, hiking, whale-watching, surfing and scuba diving are just some of the most popular activities to enjoy on a holiday to the Azores.
 From west to east, the 9 major islands of the Azores are Flores, Corvo and Graciosa, which are all biosphere reserves, Sao Jorge, Terceira, Pico, Faial, Sao Miguel and Santa Maria, the latter of which is known for its white-sand beaches.
 If you can’t choose just one island, ferries and flights keep the archipelago connected, allowing you to go island-hopping in the Azores.

 Things to see in the Azores